zoltan-baba/devcenter-sandbox/_articles/en/bitrise-cli/basics-of-bitrise-yml.md

     weight: 8

 ---
 The configuration format of the `Bitrise CLI` is referred to as `bitrise.yml`.
 This is the expected file name the configuration should be saved with.
+Go.

 A bare minimal `bitrise.yml` is as simple as: